Agricultural Equipment Technicians

 Agricultural equipment repair students should obtain as much experience in the field as possible by participating in summer internships and part-time jobs.

 The work of the agricultural equipment technician is similar to that of an engineer.
-You must have a knowledge of physical science and engineering principles and enough mathematical background to work with these principles.
+You must know physical science and engineering principles and have enough mathematical background to work with these principles.
 You must have a working knowledge of farm crops, machinery, and all agriculture-related products.
-You should be detail oriented.
-You should also have people skills, as you'll be working closely with professionals, other technicians, and farmers.
+It would help if you were detail-oriented.
+You should also have people skills, as youll work closely with professionals, other technicians, and farmers.